d4rsen/Coliseum/README.md

 #### Example:

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node` and `npm` or `yarn` installed globally on your machine.

 Installation: